kckenneth/GenomicAssembly/setup_HG38.md

 -rw-r--r--.
 1 root root 2.1M Nov 11 14:54 1000G_phase1.snps.high_confidence.hg38.vcf.gz.tbi
 ```

-## Index the reference human genome (2 hours)
+## Index the reference human genome (20 hours)

 We need to index the human genome.
-Note that the command below will take 1-2 hours.
+Note that the command below will take at least 20 hours.

 if on ubuntu
 ```